When is Homecoming season 2 released? What’s going to happen?

-Homecoming, the chilling and intriguing thriller primarily based on a success podcast of the identical identify, is coming again for a second sequence on Amazon.
+Homecoming, the chilling and intriguing thriller based mostly on successful podcast of the identical identify, is coming again for a second sequence on Amazon.

-However with its essential lead Julia Roberts not reprising her function, who will probably be within the solid of the brand new season and what can we count on?
+However with its major lead Julia Roberts not reprising her position, who shall be within the forged of the brand new season and what can we anticipate?

 - Hearken to the HEARALPUBLICIST Podcast now: subscribe on iTunes /subscribe on Google Podcasts